Cedro23/BeginningCPP/README.md

 ### Classes and class attributes <a name="naming_conventions_classes_class_attributes"></a>
 - Class names should be a noun
 - Upper case letter as separator, lower case for the rest of the word
-- The first character in the class name must be upper csae
+- The first character in the class name must be upper case
 - No underscore ('\_') are permitted in the class name

 Example :